drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/4_drash_approved_services/cors.md

 ## How It Works

-`CorsService` will determine if you server will allow Cors.
+`CORSService` will determine if you server will allow CORS.

 By default, the server will allow all and any requests for any method and any origin, but you can cutomise this by